allan-tulane/sp25-assignment-04-michaelbaron1/answers.md

 floyd approach is better for dense graphs with high E is or above V^2, else johnsons is

 - **3a.**
+Yes it is guarenteed.a min spannig tree always mins the largest edge contained if MST wasnt a solution for MMET than their would be a MST with a smaller max edge. this would contradict what a MST is, giving proof by contradiction

 - **3b.**
+first start with normal MST and have total weight W and know which edges re in it. for edges e, find heaviest edge on unique paths in T. swapping that edge with e gives new tree weight W - Wpath + We. swap with smalles weight is greater than W aka the next best spaning tree

 - **3c.**
+can find each paths heaviest edge in o9logV) so the whole thing - after O(ElogV) MST - costs an aditional o(ElogV) time and O(V) extra space.